GDPR 2018 Privacy Notice

 a) The Practice may require detailed medical information.
 We will only collect what is relevant and necessary for your treatment.
 When you visit our practice, we will make notes which may include details concerning your / your child’s medication, treatment and other issues affecting your health as well as photographs and/or videos and copies of letters and reports.
 This data is always held securely, is not shared with anyone not involved in your treatment, although for data storage and administrative purposes it may be handled by pre-vetted staff who have all signed an integrity and confidentiality agreement.
 To be able to process your personal data it is a condition of any of our treatment and advice that you give your explicit consent to allow The Practice to document and process your / your child’s personal medical data.
 Contact details provided by you such as telephone numbers, email addresses, postal addresses may be used to remind you of future appointments and provide reports, auditing or other information concerning your treatment.

-c) In making initial contact with the practice you consent to the Practice maintaining a marketing dialogue with you until you either opt out (which you can do at any time) or we decide to desist in promoting our services.
+c) In making initial contact with The Practice you consent to The Practice maintaining a marketing dialogue with you until you either opt out (which you can do at any time) or we decide to desist in promoting our services.
 The Practice may occasionally also act on behalf of its patients and clients in the capacity of data processor, when we may promote other specialists, who may not be employed by us.
-The Practice do not broker your data and you can ask to be removed from our relationship database by emailing the practice using the contact details provided at the end of this Privacy Notice.
+The Practice does not broker your data and you can ask to be removed from our relationship database by emailing The Practice using the contact details provided at the end of this Privacy Notice.

 d) Some basic personal data may be collected about you from the forms and surveys you complete, from records of our correspondence and phone calls and details of your visits to our website, including but not limited to, personally identifying information like Internet Protocol (IP) addresses.